john-livingston/john-livingston.github.io/index.md

 ## Research

 I enjoy [discovering extrasolar planets](http://iopscience.iop.org/article/10.3847/1538-3881/aaa841/meta) using a combination of ground- and space-based telescopes.
 I am interested in the various processes that give rise to the great diversity of worlds in the universe.

-<a href="https://www.researchgate.net/profile/John_Livingston6">John Livingston on ResearchGate</a>
+You can see my work on [ResearchGate](https://www.researchgate.net/profile/John_Livingston6).

 ## Community